hlts2/SwiftyCacher/README.md

 # SwiftyCacher
-SwiftyCacher is simple cache library for swift
+SwiftyCacher is simple file-based caching library for swift

 ## Example